FourDirections-Capstone-Organization/Operational-System/guide/ci-issue-lifecycle.md

 The issue is automatically closed with a ✅ comment.
 No action needed from you.

+### What is a "CI flake"?

+A **CI flake** is when CI fails one time, but if you re-run it without changing any code, it passes.

+The code is the same both times — the failure was caused by something temporary, not a bug in your code.
+Common causes:

+- **Network timeout** — npm install couldn't reach a package registry
+- **Test timing** — a test ran faster or slower than expected
+- **Runner resource** — the GitHub runner was low on CPU or disk for a moment
+- **Race condition** — two tests interfered with each other

+**What to do:** You don't need to fix anything.
+Just click **"Re-run jobs"** in the Actions tab.
+When it passes, the issue auto-closes.

 ### What if I delete the branch without fixing CI?

 The cleanup workflow closes the issue automatically when the branch is deleted or the PR is closed.